yibowang622/yibowang622.github.io/_posts/2025-04-14-FinBERT-News-Sentiment-Analysis-for-Stock-Tickers.md

 ### The Problem
 Investors and traders are constantly bombarded with news that could impact stock prices.
 Manually tracking and analyzing this information is time-consuming and subject to human bias.
 An automated sentiment analysis tool can help by:

-1.Aggregating relevant news from multiple sources<br>
+1. Aggregating relevant news from multiple sources<br>
-2.Providing an objective sentiment classification (positive, negative, or neutral)<br>
+2. Providing an objective sentiment classification (positive, negative, or neutral)<br>
-3.Quantifying the confidence of these classifications<br>
+3. Quantifying the confidence of these classifications<br>

 ### Implementation
 ### Data Collection